Learn to Speak Spanish in Costa Rica

 - Stay with a local Costa Rican family, immerse yourself in Costa Rican culture and improve your conversational Spanish skills!

-- Salsa your way through some daily Latin dance lessons, take part in weekly cookery classes and learn to sing in Spanish at optional singing lessons
+- Salsa your way through some Latin dance lessons and take part in cookery classes

 - Enjoy free time to discover Costa Rica and head off on cultural trips or try new, exciting activities